w3c/wai-curricula/content/designer/navigation-design.md

 Students should be able to:

-* design mechanisms for users to locate specific web pages within websites, for example:
+* design methods for users to locate specific web pages within websites, for example:
   * descriptive page titles
   * text and visual cues in the navigation menu to indicate the current page
   * descriptive page headings
-* evaluate the amount of location mechanisms in use, and select mechanisms that avoid distractions and unnecessary noise
+* evaluate the amount of location methods in use, and select methods that avoid distractions and unnecessary noise
 * identify related requirements for developers to apply semantics to page titles, headings, and text cues

 ### Teaching Ideas